Stephan’s Quintet - Stephan’s Quintet – HCG 92 / Arp 319 Compact Galaxy Group - Image Processing Walkthrough

 • Run Full BXT - I am using an enhanced set of values to shrink stars more.
 These are about double the measured star sizes.
 See the BXT Panel Snapshot below.

-Master SHO- Before DBE (click to enlarge)
+Master L- Before DBE (click to enlarge)

-Master SHO after DBE (click to enlarge)
+Master L after DBE (click to enlarge)

 Background Subtracted by DBE (click to enlarge)